As royal wedding nears, brands benefit from ‘Meghan effect’ - Red Deer Advocate

-LONDON — Canadian fashion designer Bojana Sentaler stared at her television on Christmas Day to see if Meghan Markle had a gift for her.
+LONDON — Canadian fashion designer Bojana Sentaler stared at her computer screen on Christmas Day to see if Meghan Markle had a gift for her.

-The Meghan magic was almost instantaneous; Markle’s coat sold out, as Sentaler expected, and the publicity fueled sales of other designs.
-Now part of an elite circle of entrepreneurs tapped with the monarchy’s golden touch, the designer plans a boutique in London, though no firm dates are set.
+The Meghan magic was almost instantaneous Markle’s coat sold out, as Sentaler expected, and the publicity fueled sales of other designs.
+Now part of an elite circle of entrepreneurs tapped with the monarchy’s golden touch, the designer plans to expand her presence in London.

 Markle’s marriage to Harry isn’t just a trans-Atlantic love story linking the House of Windsor to Hollywood.
 The couple’s May 19 wedding is likely to have dividends for the designers, florists, bakers and tiara makers who are directly part of it, as well as for businesses much farther down the line of affection.